analogdevicesinc/ai8x-training/README.md

 #### Nervana Distiller

 Nirvana Distiller is package for neural network compression and quantization.
 Network compression can reduce the memory footprint of a neural network, increase its inference speed and save energy.
-Distiller is automatically installed with the other packages.
+Distiller is automatically installed as a git sub-module with the other packages.

 #### Uber Manifold (Optional)